 Bedding materials delivered in bulk can lead to cost savings where suitable indoor storage and tractor mounted bedding dispensers are available.
 Generally delivery is on full walking floor vehicles with prices varying according to location.

 We have a wide range of different grades of sawdust suitable for animal bedding and available both in bulk or in bags.
 The cost of sawdust will vary dependent on load size and transport costs to a particular location as well as on the quality and grade of sawdust bedding.
 Sawdust Bedding

 Shredded Paper makes an excellent, dry, absorbent bedding material for use on cow cubicles.
 Paper-bed is shredded paper extracted from crushed plasterboard.
-The product is shredded down to finger nail sized pieces of paper, cleaned and screened to produce a soft open mix.
+The product is cleaned, screened and shredded to produce a soft open mix.
 The product is easily handled through a tractor mounted bedding dispenser and very absorbent.

 Paper-bed is very competitively priced and available in bulk loads across much of England and Wales.
-Typical usage rates 2.0kgs - 2.5kgs per cow cubicle per day.
-With a bedding cost of 6 - 10 pence per cow Paper-Bed beats most other bedding materials.
+Typical usage rates 1.0kgs - 1.5kgs per cow cubicle per day.
+With a bedding cost of 7 - 14 pence per cow Paper-Bed beats most other bedding materials.
 Paper-Bed is available in bulk walking floor loads only.